zibo-zhang-9/teleoperated-micro-assembly-haptic-feedback/README.md

 → micro-gripper actuation
 ```

-This enables intuitive remote manipulation of micro-scale objects by following the following steps:
+This enables intuitive remote manipulation of micro-scale objects through the following steps:

 ```
 Operator